SChernykh/xmr-stak-cpu/README.md

 # Performance

-As you can see from this data, most modern CPUs and GPUs get minimal slowdown.
-Older CPUs and low-end GPUs get noticeably slower.
+As you can see from this data, most modern CPUs and GPUs get < 10% slowdown.
+The only exception we found so far is Radeon RX 550 which gets ~11% slowdown (see the last test result) because of weak GPU core.
 On the other side, ASIC/FPGA which use external memory for scratchpad get 4 times slower due to increased bandwidth usage.
 ASIC/FPGA which use on-chip memory for scratchpad get ~15 times slower because of high latencies introduced with division and square root calculations: they just don't have enough on-chip memory to hide these latencies with many parallel Cryptonight calculations.

 AMD Ryzen (1 thread):